Skip to main content

 Overview

-Create dataset versions to maintain a historical record of how published datasets evolve over time.
-Versioning creates a new draft dataset that is linked to the original through a version chain, allowing you to track the lineage and evolution of your data while the old version is automatically deprecated.
+Create new versions of dataset records to maintain a historical record of how published datasets evolve over time.
+Versioning creates a new draft record that is linked to the original through a version chain, allowing you to track the lineage and evolution of your data while the old version is automatically deprecated.

 Create a new version when: